russ26/wikipedia-vector-search/README.md

-# Atlas Vector Search with Full-Text Search boosting on Wikipedia Articles
+# Atlas Vector Search with Full-Text Search boosting
-This demo will show how to perform semantic search on Wikipedia articles of different languages.
+This demo will show how to perform semantic (vector) search on Wikipedia articles of different languages.
 It also gives you the ability to use full-text search capabilities to boost the relevancy scores of the results based on keyword matches.

 Sample Wiki Article:
 ```json